LegendOfPeanuts/mate_dock/README.md

 1. Position the rov directly in front of the dock
 2. Start the script
+3. Make sure the red button is detected
-3. Release control from the control station
+4. Press ``s`` in the ``Frame`` window and release control from the control station
-4. Wait for the ROV to dock
+5. Wait for the ROV to dock
-5. Script disengages upon completion (or failure)
+6. Script disengages upon completion (or failure)

 Last updated: 06-05-2023